 Sennheiser SP 30 remains one of the more reliable compact speakerphones out there.

 The SP 30 initially came out around March 2019.
-Fairly said, it deserved its ancestors’ (SP10 and SP 20) popularity as one of the finest compact speakerphones.
+To be fair, it deserves its ancestors’ (SP10 and SP 20) popularity as one of the finest compact speakerphones.
 It is the obvious premium choice for people, who are familiar with the Sennheiser’s reputation for acoustic perfection and for whom having clear calls is of paramount importance.

-It has all the necessary capabilities and specifications to be the right choice for small conference meetings, personal office, or home conversations.
+It has all the necessary capabilities and specifications to be the right choice for small conference meetings, personal offices, or home conversations.

 Sennheiser (now releasing its compact speakerphones under the name EPOS) managed to put an excellent speakerphone with the SP 30.
 Indeed, the overall audio of this device is superb.

 The SP 30 is an excellent premium-ranked speakerphone for small to medium-sized conference rooms.
 It behaves as a rock-solid speakerphone both in the conference room and in the home office.
 The SP 30 has been tested in both of these scenarios and ultimately, it did well in both.

 As far as conference capacity goes, the device can accommodate a meeting of 8 participants (physically surrounding the microphone).